add2cal/docs/src/recipes/dynamic-text.md

 We are showing an Add-to-Calendar Button inside a protected (logged in user) area on our **website** - that's, how we know the name there.

-Additionally, we are sending an **email** to the user, where we point him to the event's **landingpage**.
-We know the user's name when sending the email, but not on the landingpage as this is hosted by Add to Calendar PRO (but that won't be a problem).
+Additionally, we are sending an **email** to the user, where we point him to the event's **landing page**.
+We know the user's name when sending the email, but not on the landing page as this is hosted by Add to Calendar PRO (but that won't be a problem).

 ### The Event